 Take a look at our Frequently Asked Questions page.

 Course Duration: 18 months

-1. Be recently appointed or currently working in a community support alcohol and other drugs work role and have a relevant recognised higher education or vocational education qualification at Certificate IV or above;
+1. Be recently appointed or currently working in an AOD or other community service role and have a relevant recognised higher education or vocational education qualification at Certificate IV or above;

 Work Placement Requirements:

 Course participants are required to have paid work or a volunteer position for a minimum of two days per week in an AOD or other community service (e.g. housing, youth, justice, mental health) in order to complete this qualification.

 Courses start on the 1st of each month.